About telehealth for children and teenagers with disability, autism or other additional needs

-For older children and teenagers with disability, autism and other additional needs, your level of involvement in telehealth therapy might depend on your child’s developmental level, preferences and goals.
+For your child is aged 11 years or older, your level of involvement in telehealth therapy might depend on your child’s developmental level, preferences and goals.

-Here are some things that might happen at telehealth therapy sessions for older children and teenagers with disability, autism and other additional needs:
+Here are things that might happen at telehealth therapy sessions for your teenage child:

 - You, your child and the professional might talk about your child’s goals and share what is and isn’t working well.

 - You and your child might move around your home.
 For example, you might take the professional on a tour of your child’s bedroom, introduce them to your child’s siblings or the family pet, or explain your child’s favourite thing.

 - You might use prerecorded materials, play interactive games, share screens and send photos during the session.
 For example, if your child and the professional are working on social skills, they might create a social story about a recent social event together on an interactive whiteboard.
 They might also watch videos or look at pictures or photos online together.